 Guidelines for Use

 The Gold Seal of Approval is proprietary to The Joint Commission and may only be used by authorized accredited and certified organizations.
+(Other organizations may be granted approval upon request.)
 Compliance with the following guidelines is required:

 The elements of the Gold Seal of Approval must remain in the same proportional relationship as provided.